MichaelCurrin/coding-blog/_posts/2018-02-22-twitterverse.md

 # Execute the query using the database connection object.
 # This will just return a success code.
 A downside of this
 # approach is that, unlike when using the ORM, here
-# we do not get theinserted tweet_campaign records returned
+# we do not get the inserted ` records returned
 # as Python objects, as this is just a write operation with no
 # ORM layer.
 db.conn.query(SQL)